algorandfoundation/algorand-typescript-testing/docs/testing-guide/application-spy.md

 // register a callback for the method of the contract.
 // the callback is registered against the method selector.
-// callbacks for multiple methods with same method selector are kept in an array
+// all callbacks for multiple methods with same method selector are invoked
-// and all callbacks are invoked when any one of those methods is called.
+// when any one of those methods is called.
 // in those cases, you can check for `itxnContext.approvalProgram` or `itxnContext.appId`
 // to see if the callback needs to handle a particular method call.
 // e.g.